Newcomer Services

 Funded by Immigration, Populations, Skills and Growth (Government of NL)

-This is a 12-week program for newcomer women and gender-diverse folks (ages 18+) who identify English as a barrier to employment.
+This is an 11-week program for newcomer women and gender-diverse folks (ages 18+) who identify English as a barrier to employment.

 Workplace Language Skill development: Document Use, Oral Communication, working with others, reading, writing, problem-solving